 At the time, forestry guidelines and regulations for the protection of fish and fish habitat were largely based on research conducted in coastal watersheds.
 This research significantly improved both scientific knowledge and management capability for mitigating effects of logging on aquatic habitats.
 However, there are significant differences in physical and biological aspects between coastal and interior watersheds that could affect functional relationships between forestry and fisheries and their responses to logging disturbances.
 This uncertainty about the applicability of coastal forest management practices to interior forests was one of the primary driving forces behind the creation of the STFFIP.

 The STFFIP was sited in the northernmost watersheds of the Fraser River basin in north-central British Columbia.
 Initially, four similar salmon-bearing tributaries and their watersheds were selected for the study.
-These were subsequently complemented by the addition of headwater streams (bankfull width < 1.5 m) to the study.
+These were subsequently complemented by the addition of headwater streams (bankfull width less then 1.5m) to the study.
 Small streams received little riparian buffer protection under B.C. forest practices legislation and little was known about the ecological roles of headwater streams.
 Variable-retention riparian buffer strips had been used in the forest harvesting industry; however their efficacy for maintaining natural stream and riparian functions had not been well documented.

 As an interdisciplinary study, the STFFIP incorporated hydrology, forestry, fisheries science and aquatic ecology expertise.
 Research activities included monitoring and assessment of stream and groundwater hydrology and thermal dynamics, streambed composition and mobilization, water quality, suspended sediment dynamics, local meteorology, incubation environments, predator-prey interactions, primary productivity, invertebrate production and patterns, large woody debris (LWD) surveys, and the distribution, movement, growth, and habitat use of resident and migratory salmonids.